 - ½ teaspoon black pepper, freshly ground

-- Sour cream or crème fraîche to serve (optional)
+- Sour cream or crème fraîche to serve for topping (optional)

-- Grate the potatoes coarsely in a large bowl.
+- Peel and grate the potatoes coarsely into a large bowl.

-- Add the flour, eggs, garlic, salt, marjoram, caraway seeds and black pepper, and mix until combined.
-Add up to 1/4 cup of water if the batter is too thick.
-Let rest for 5 minutes.
+- Place the potatoes in a bowl, add the flour, eggs, garlic, salt, marjoram, caraway seeds and black pepper, and mix until combined.
+Let the batter rest for 5 minutes.

-- Continue frying the pancakes in batches, adding more oil if needed, until you use up all the batter.
+- Continue frying the pancakes in batches, until you use up all the batter.

 - Serve immediately.
-They’re great on their own, but even better with a dollop of sour cream or crème fraîche.
+They’re great on their own, but even better with a dollop of sour cream or crème fraîche on top.